neilwightman/abbeyhultonunited/content/_index.md

 {{< feeds >}}

-**Note**: Twitter may not show the most recent tweets due to a bug with browsers which have stricter security.
+**Note**: Facebook and Twitter feeds may not appear due to browsers security settings and changes in browsers default security settings.  *Sorry*.
+Please click the buttons above to view the streams on the specific platform.
+Twitter seems to be slowing down the feed functionality on mobile so please be patient.

 ---